DorFerenc/basicFlutterChatAppTry/README.md

 A new Flutter project.

 ## In firebase
-1) enable login with email and passward
+1) enable login with email and password
 2) enable storage

 ### Step 1: Install the required command line tools